 - Customer Experience: End consumers and enterprise customers are becoming increasingly demanding.
-When connecting multiple IoT devices, customers no longer want to keep visiting MNO franchises or customer service representatives for buying new SIM cards and then activating them.
+When connecting multiple IoT devices, customers no longer want to keep visiting MNO franchises or customer service representatives to buy new SIM cards and activate them.

-- Customer Ownership: MNOs are increasingly losing their ownership of the customers not to conventional competition, but OTT players.
+- Customer Ownership: MNOs are increasingly losing their customers' ownership, not a conventional competition, but OTT players.
 This ownership is becoming even more blurred in IoT.

-- Expanding OEM Ecosystem: Historically, the MNOs were dealing with a limited number of phone manufacturers, which was still complex due to wide product ranges.
+- Expanding OEM Ecosystem: Historically, the MNOs dealt with a limited number of phone manufacturers, which was still complex due to wide product ranges.
 Today, this complexity is multiplied manifold as there is an influx of OEM from geographically dispersed locations.
-This makes it even more complex to enable subscription for new and innovative OEM.
+This makes it even more complex to enable subscriptions for new and innovative OEMs.

-- Subscription Management: Conventional methods of enabling and managing subscriptions are not very relevant for industrial or consumer IoT.
-Commissioning or decommissioning of endpoints/devices and on-boarding of new devices makes subscription management a complex and expensive operation.
+- Subscription Management: Conventional methods of enabling and managing subscriptions are not relevant for industrial or consumer IoT.
+Commissioning or decommissioning endpoints/devices and onboarding new devices makes subscription management a complex and expensive operation.

 Thales' eSIM solutions for mobile operators